z4gon/portfolio/data/blog-posts/metal-render-pipeline-part-7-3d-affine-transformation-matrices.md

 ---
 title: 'Metal Render Pipeline Part 7: 3D Affine Transformation Matrices'
-excerpt: 'Implementign transformation matrices to convert vertex positions from object space to world space, using the model matrix for transformations.
+excerpt: 'Implementing transformation matrices to convert vertex positions from object space to world space, using the model matrix for transformations.
 Passing the matrix to the CPU using a buffer, and then doing the matrix multiplication for each vertex in the vertex shader function'
 coverImageUrl: '/images/blog/metal-render-pipeline-part-7-3d-affine-transformation-matrices/cover.jpg'
 coverImageSourceUrl: ''
 date: '2022-12-27T00:00:00.000Z'